Play Audio

 Check Cords

 According to the National Fire Protection Association, 860 home fires each year are caused by holiday decorations.
-With that in mind, before you deck the halls:
+With that in mind, Christmas light safety means checking cords carefully:

 The pre-install inspection is a must-complete item on our Christmas light safety checklist.
 Before stringing lights, carefully inspect each set for frayed wires, bare spots, broken sockets or loose connections.